-Table 22: Indicators of trafficking for the purpose of sexual exploitation in Spain.
+Table 22: Indicators of trafficking for the purpose of sexual exploitation in Spain

-Indicators of Acts Recruitment The person did not know where they were going to work.
-The person paid fees in the job contracting phase.
-The person does not have an employment contract, the terms and conditions of the employment contract are unclear or the employment contract is written in a language that the person does not understand.
-Transport and transfer The person did not organise their own transport or did not know the route of the journey from the place of origin to the place of destination.
-The person seems to be afraid of the man or woman accompanying them.
-A third party returns the passport to the person just before crossing the border.
-People travelling in groups do not seem to know each other.
-Accommodation and reception The person lives and sleeps at the workplace.
-Sleeping areas are overcrowded and conditions are unsanitary, basic hygiene facilities are lacking, privacy rights are limited or non-existent.
-The person has limited freedom of movement in the place where they live.
-Indicators of Means Threats The person shows fear and anxiety, especially in the presence of the supervisor, the person in charge or the men or women accompanying him or her during transport, transfer or border crossing.
-The Person makes statements that are incoherent or indicate indoctrination.
-Men or women accompanying the Person show aggression towards the Person.
-Use of force The person has visible injuries (e.g., bruises, scars, cuts, mouth and teeth wounds, cigarette burns).
-The person shows signs of anxiety or fear (e.g., sweating, trembling, difficulty answering questions directly, avoids eye contact for reasons unrelated to their culture).
-The person frequently goes to the emergency room for injuries, STDs, miscarriage, etc. Restriction of movement The person lives and works in the same place.
-There are control mechanisms in the place of prostitution, such as video surveillance, signs warning people not to leave, inaccessible or barred windows, locked doors, etc. The pimp (or the person in charge of the place of entertainment) moves the person from one place to another without the person's consent.
-Isolation The person does not know where they are and does not know their address.
+Indicators of Acts Recruitment • The person did not know where they were going to work. • The person paid fees in the job contracting phase. • The person does not have an employment contract, the terms and conditions of the employment contract are unclear, or the employment contract is written in a language that the person does not understand.
+Transport and transfer • The person did not organise their own transport or did not know the route of the journey from the place of origin to the place of destination. • The person seems to be afraid of the man or woman accompanying them. • A third party returns the passport to the person just before crossing the border. • People travelling in groups do not seem to know each other.
+Accommodation • The person lives and sleeps at the workplace. and reception • Sleeping areas are overcrowded, conditions are unsanitary, basic hygiene facilities are lacking, and privacy rights are limited or non-existent. • The person has limited freedom of movement in the place where they live.
+Indicators of Means Threats • The person shows fear and anxiety, especially in the presence of the supervisor, the person in charge, or the men or women accompanying him or her during transport, transfer, or border crossing. • The Person makes statements that are incoherent or indicate indoctrination. • Men or women accompanying the Person show aggression towards the Person.

+Use of force

+- ▶ The person has visible injuries (e.g., bruises, scars, cuts, and mouth and teeth wounds, cigarette burns). - ▶ The person shows signs of anxiety or fear (e.g., sweating, trembling, difficulty answering questions directly, avoiding eye contact for reasons unrelated to their culture). - ► The person frequently goes to the emergency room for injuries, STDs, miscarriage, etc.